Willowlark/thelittlethingswemiss/_posts/PbP/2017-09-03-character-building.md

 > * **Problems, goals, or issues the character is dealing with** A Price on My Head, The King Must Die, Fear of Heights.
 > * **Titles, reputations, or obligations the character may have** Self- Important Merchant Guildmaster, Silver-Tongued Scoundrel, Honor-Bound to Avenge My Brother.

+### Assorted thoughts on aspects from me:

+* Phrase them as something your character might say.
+"I am X so Y".
+It helps you get in their mindset about the aspect.

+* Write out 6 aspects and then sort them by how core they are to your character.
+Try to express different aspects of the character's personality via them.

+* An aspect can be referenced in many situations, it's something that sort of represents a way the character interacts with situations.

-**If you need help with aspects, I recommend crowd sourcing it to the channel.** It's hard to come up with them sometimes, in my opinion.
+* **If you need help with aspects, I recommend crowd sourcing it to the channel.** It's hard to come up with them sometimes, in my opinion.

 ### Special Aspects